mauricelambert/WebScripts/docs/Default_Database.md

  7. Subject: subject of the request
  8. Reason: reason of the request
  9. Name: the name of the person creating the request

+## RSS

+The RSS database columns:

+ 1. guid: Article's ID
+ 2. author: Person who have written this article
+ 3. title: Article's title
+ 4. description: Article's description
+ 5. link: Link to read the full article
+ 6. categories: Categories for this article
+ 7. pubDate: Publication date
+ 8. comments: Comments for this article

 ## Default database